 - Anyone with leg swelling should have their provider evaluate them for blood clots or venous insufficiency.

 DIAGNOSIS OF DVT

-At Beverly Hills Veins and Cardiovascular Institute, we strive to give all our patients the best care.
+At Beverly Hills Heart and Vascular Center, we strive to give all our patients the best care.
 Our staff wants to get to the root of the problem.
 Our provider will ask questions about symptoms and medical history.
 During the physical exam, your provider will check for physical signs of symptoms.
 Symptoms include swelling, tenderness, or redness of the skin.
 Your provider may order extra testing.

 Beyond Traditional DVT Treatments